rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/rkhunter.md

   - rkhunter
 ---

-# Rootkit hunter
+# Rootkit Hunter

 ## Introduction

-Rootkit hunter (`rkhunter`) is a well known tool for checking vulnerabilities, rootkits, back doors, and possible local exploits on a server.
+Rootkit Hunter (`rkhunter`) is a well known tool for checking vulnerabilities, rootkits, back doors, and possible local exploits on a server.
 It is possible to use it on _any_ server used for _any_ purpose.
 When tuned and automated, it can report any suspicious activity to the system administrator.
-This procedure outlines the installation, tuning, and use of rootkit hunter.
+This procedure outlines the installation, tuning, and use of Rootkit Hunter.

 `rkhunter` is just one possible part of a hardened server setup.
 Use it alone or with other tools to maximize security.